-2021 has been a busy year with many improvements and new capabilities introduced in ArcGIS Online and related products.
-Whether you’re making maps to fight wildfires, mitigate COVID, plan cities, increase resilience, respond to severe weather events, or improve your business, ArcGIS Online continues to evolve to better support your needs and activities.
+2022 introduced many improvements and new capabilities in ArcGIS Online and related products.
+Whether you’re making maps to fight wildfires, plan cities, increase resilience, respond to severe weather events, or improve your business, ArcGIS Online continues to evolve to better support your needs and activities.

 It’s easy to overlook some of the changes and improvements that have occurred over the course of the past year, especially when you’re busy or don’t have time to explore all of the new capabilities.
 As a refresher, here’s an overview of what’s been delivered with links to all the details.

 The Top picks and Other highlights are subjective, so view the entire update blog article to make your own picks and discover new features that you may have missed.